Vari-Lite: Artisan Control Console

 The lower center section was dedicated to a numeric keypad grand master and playback faders.
 Playback opportunities were vastly improved with a two cross-fader masters, two direct masters, two chase masters and matrix master.
 Recorded cues were assigned to faders, the fader selected (made active) and then brought up to intensity.
 Each master could be masked using an interesting four segment button labeled IFBC above each fader.
 Programmers could have cues played back with only intensity active (for example) even though all parameters had been recorded.
-It is important to note that the Artisan console recorded everything, all the time unlike today's tracking consoles which only record parameter changes (in the simplest applications).
+The Artisan console recorded everything, all the time unlike today's tracking consoles which only record parameter changes (in the simplest applications).
 However, to be recorded in a cue on Artisan, any fixture had to have an intensity state of - any intensity percentage above zero, at zero or marked (blacked out but ready).
 Fixtures that had the intensity state of out were not recorded in the cue and went to a null state (all parameters at default).
 A good programmer could easily spot a well programmed show when all the fixtures had good marking prior to becoming active in a cue or remained inert when not use during a succession of cues.
 Fixture parameters could also be filtered out of cues by using selective store.
 Especially useful in chase cues which were to be played back in addition to whole cues in direct masters.